hokkaido/mas/README.md

     ./scripts/optimize/tune-hpb-inference-cnndm.sh --hpb_worker

-Visualize results during run by pointing to the run_id:
+Visualize the optimization results during run by pointing to the run_id:

     python visualize_bohb.py --run_id runs/cnndm-vanilla

 ## Evaluation

+### Super simple evaluation

+If you just want to evaluate a single model, you can adapt the following script:

+    ./scripts/examples/infer-cnndm.sh

+This saves the output to `output.txt`.
+You can now calculate the ROUGE-scores with

+    ./scripts/eval/rouge.sh

+### Evaluating multiple models at once

-We recommend using the `eval` directory for this.
+We recommend using the `eval` directory for evaluating multiple models at once.
 For instance, let's say you have trained four models that reside inside the following folders:

 - checkpoints/cnndm-vanilla
 - checkpoints/cnndm-entities-encoder